atikulhaider/yith-essential-kit-for-woocommerce-1/README.txt

 == Changelog ==

+= 1.1.1 =

+* Fixed: Permission issue on plugins list

+= 1.1.0 =

+* Added: Filter to allow themes to set plugins a "Recommended", the filter is called 'yiht_jetpack_recommended_list'
+* Updated: All YITH plugins to latest version

+= 1.0.9 =

+* Fixed: target attribute on premium link

 = 1.0.8 =

-* Updated: All YITH plugins to lates version
+* Updated: All YITH plugins to latest version

 = 1.0.7 =